Immigration of Registered Nurses

 With certain limited exceptions detailed below, petitioning for a foreign-born registered nurse (“RN”) to work in the United States involves sponsoring her for permanent residence.

-It currently takes almost four years to immigrate a registered nurse to the U.S., more if the RN was born in India or China.
+It currently takes 2-3 years for an RN to immigrate to the US, more if the RN was born in India or China.

-PERMANENT RESIDENCE FOR NURSES PRESENT IN THE U.S.
+IMMIGRATION OF REGISTERED NURSES PRESENT IN THE US

-- The RN is required to present to the CIS many of the same documents as stated later in this article.
-However, since she is in the U.S., she may take the RN licensing examination (officially known as the National Council Licensure Examination for Registered Nurses or the “NCLEX-RN”) in any state.
-The NCLEX-RN is administered by the National Council of State Boards of Nursing.
-For more information regarding the exam, see http://www.ncsbn.org This web site contains contact information for nurse licensing boards in each state.
+- The RN is required to present to the USCIS many of the same documents as stated later in this article.
+However, since she is in the US, she may take the RN licensing examination (“NCLEX-RN”).

-- The employer must submit an immigrant visa petition to the appropriate CIS Service Center on behalf of the nurse.
+- The employer must submit a form I-140 immigrant visa petition to the appropriate USCIS Service Center on behalf of the nurse.
 In order for the visa petition to be approved, the RN must have passed either the CGFNS exam or the NCLEX exam, or be in possession of a “full and unrestricted license” as a registered nurse in the state of intended employment.

 For more detailed information, see Nurses: How to Apply for an RN Residing in the U.S. .